Fun, Fly, & Fit

 United Way of the National Capital Area is evolving into a more hands-on problem solver, adding impact driven programs to help improve our community.
 We worked with local leaders to identify childhood obesity and youth fitness as a major issue in our region.
 We then collaborated with experts in fitness, education and nutrition to offer Fun, Fly & Fit as a robust and effective initiative to combat this crisis.

-Fun, Fly & Fit has been running now for almost three years.
+Fun, Fly & Fit has been running now for almost six years.
 How has it been received?

 The response has been tremendous.
-We ran the program in 9 sites in our first year, reaching over 250 kids and their families.
 The kids, their parents and the host sites all love the program.
 Since then demand has been tremendous.
-We have run the program in more than 30 schools and youth centers and are currently running in more than 50 new sites around greater Washington.

 What are people saying about Fun, Fly & Fit?